Music, B.A. Program (120 units)

-- The major requirements consists of 54 units;
+- The major requirements consist of 54 units;

 - General Education (GE) & Graduation Requirements (GR) consists of 57 units;

-- Free Electives may consist of 9 units (actual number of free elective units may depend on GE/GR units).
+- Free Electives may consist of 9 units (the actual number of free elective units may depend on GE/GR units).

 Note: It may be possible to double-count units within the graduation requirements or that a course may satisfy both a graduation requirement and a major requirement.
 Students should contact their program and AACE advisors for information.

-Students must complete 27 units of lower-division core coursework as outlined below:
+Students must complete 15 units of lower-division coursework as outlined below:

-Students must complete 30 units of upper-division core coursework as outlined below:
+Students must complete 21 units of upper-division coursework as outlined below:

 Major Performing Ensembles Coursework

-- An additional 8 units of Major Performing Ensembles (MUS 351-355) are required.
-Placement in the Major Performing Ensembles courses are determined by audition.
-Use this Course Type Music link to see all the Major Performing Ensembles courses.
+Take 4 units of Major Performing Ensembles (MUS 351-359).
+Placement in Major Performing Ensembles courses is determined by audition.